 • Explore varied terrain — In desert ecosystems, wildflower communities are tightly tied to soil type and drainage.
 Sandy wash bottoms, rocky slopes, and clay flats will often host completely different species within a few hundred feet of each other.
 The more terrain you cover, the more you’ll see.

 • Stay on the trail — The dark, crusty soil surrounding many desert plants is biological soil crust — a living community of organisms that takes decades to regenerate once disturbed.
-Stepping off-trail to get closer to a flower causes more damage than it appears.
+Stepping off-trail to get closer to a flower causes more damage than it looks like.
 The best wildflower viewing happens from the trail itself.

 Close-up of early spring desert wildflowers blooming in Southern Utah